Hormizd IV: War against the Byzantines

 Tiberius tried afterwards to renew negotiations by sending Zachariah to the frontier to meet Andigan.
-The negotiations broke off once more after Andigan attempted to pressurize him by drawing the attention of the nearby Iranian contingent led by Tamkhosrow.
+The negotiations broke off once more after Andigan attempted to pressure him by drawing the attention of the nearby Iranian contingent led by Tamkhosrow.
 In 582, Tamkhosrow, along with Adarmahan, invaded Byzantine territory and headed for the town of Constantina.
 Maurice, who had been expecting and preparing for such an attack, fought the Iranians outside the city in June 582.
 The Iranian army suffered a heavy defeat, and Tamkhosrow was killed.
 Not long afterwards, the deteriorating physical condition of Tiberius forced Maurice to return immediately to Constantinople to assume the crown.
 Meanwhile, John Mystacon, who had replaced Maurice as the Commander of the East, attacked the Sasanians at the junction of the Nymphius and the Tigris, but was defeated by the Iranian general Kardarigan.

 In 583, the objective of the Iranian army was to recapture the fortress Aphumon, which had been seized by Maurice in 578.
 However, while they besieged the fortress, the Romans besieged Akbas, a newly constructed fortress east of the Nymphius and thus close to the Roman frontier.
 This diverted the attention of the Iranian soldiers at Aphumon, who went to relieve Akbas.
 By the end of year, however, the Romans had destroyed the fortress.
-Hormizd then sued for peace: in 584, an Iranian envoy arrived at Constantinople, while an Roman envoy arrived at Ctesiphon.
+Hormizd then sued for peace: in 584, an Iranian envoy arrived at Constantinople, while a Roman envoy arrived at Ctesiphon.
 The negotiations, however, broke off once again.
 Around the same time, Philippicus was appointed the new Commander of the East.

 In 585, Kardarigan went on the offensive, besieging the Byzantine base of Monocarton.
 The siege failed, and he then marched north to Martyropolis, Philippicus's base; after sacking the church of John the Baptist near the city, however, he returned to Iranian territory, most likely Armenia.
 In the spring of 586, Hormizd once again attempted to make peace, and sent Mahbod to negotiate with Philippicus at Amida.
 Negotiations, however, broke down once more after the Iranians demanded gold in exchange for peace.
 Not long after, an Iranian force—led by Kardarigan, Aphraates and Mahbod—suffered a heavy defeat against the Byzantines at the Battle of Solachon.
 The victory was followed by destructive raids into Corduene and Arbayistan.
 In the following year, the new commander of the east, Heraclius the Elder, captured three fortresses near Dara.
 The Iranians took advantage of the discord in the Roman army between 588 and 589, and managed to successfully occupy Martyropolis in 589 with the help of a turncoat Roman officer.